Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 If Nora is asked about her situation, she may tell us this:

-– She is worried that the police won’t believe her since she is an immigrant but Peter has the nationality of this country
+– She is worried that the police will not believe her since she is an immigrant but Peter has the nationality of this country.

 – Peter has said that he will make sure that no decent man will ever even look at Nora if she separates from Peter.